ritcat14/motor-alarm-system/README.md

 # motor-alarm-system

-Clone repo and run init_project.sh (root not required for execution, but is requried in script)
+Clone repo and run init_system.sh (root not required for execution, but is requried in script)

 Script will clone, build and run server.